randommichal/MorfChat/MORF-and-SQL-part1.md

 >
 >Can you generate UML diagram for that schema?

-## Convert a schema description into an UML diagram (StartUML format)

 Sure, I can generate a UML diagram for that schema.
 Here is the code block for the diagram: